10 Ways to Save Money on Rent Payments

 It doesn’t help that interest rates have soared from 2.9% in 2021 to 7.7% in late 2023, making it even more difficult for people to afford a home.
 In just one year, the average monthly mortgage payment went from $1,770 a month to $2,234.

-This is similar to what happened in 2008 when the housing market crashed and homeowners underwater on their mortgages had to abandon their house and find a place to rent.
+This is similar to what happened in 2008 when the housing market crashed and homeowners underwater on their mortgages had to abandon their houses and find a place to rent.

 The rental market wasn’t ready for them, and rents started soaring because there were not enough properties available.
-That challenge is now being faced by individuals and families that can’t afford the downpayment or monthly mortgage in the current housing market.
+That challenge is now being faced by individuals and families who can’t afford the down payment or monthly mortgage in the current housing market.

-There are some choices that can ease the strain, some agreeable, some maybe not so palatable, depending on your situation.
+There are some choices that can ease the strain, some agreeable, and some may not be so palatable, depending on your situation.

 How to Save on Rent